ericthmoritsuka/TWOnboarding/README.md

 | Work on schedule for weekly meeting | &#10006; |
 | Schedule monthly one-on-one | &#10006; |

-[^1]: I have been using Jira to move tickets when I was fixing bugs.
+[^1]: I used Jira to move tickets when I was fixing bugs.
 I am not sure if it applies, but I have an overall idea.

 ### Week 2